DataDog/dd-sdk-reactnative/README.md

 ### Adding custom attributes

-In order to get more information out of your RUM sessions, you can attach user informations to all RUM events.
+You can attach user information to all RUM events to get more detailed information from your RUM sessions.

 #### User information

 For user specifc information, you can use the following code wherever you want in your code (after the SDK has been initialized).
-Note that the `id`, `name` and `email` attributes are built-in the Datadog UI, but you can add any attribute that makes sense to your app.
+The `id`, `name` and `email` attributes are built into the Datadog UI, but you can add any attribute that makes sense to your app.

 ```js
 DdSdk.setUser({